cjungmann/bash_builtin/README.md

    filename after **rm** *filename* is not an option, but a value.

+### internal_getopt Concepts

+This is not exhaustive, but is another record of questions and discoveries.

+### internal_getopt Arguments

+internal_getopt() collects the command options out of the list of arguments.
+It only returns options, a separate pass through the **WORD_LIST** can retrieve string arguments.

+1. The first argument is a pointer to the **WORD_LIST** struct from which the arguments are read.

+2. The second argument is a list of recognized option letters.
+   If the letter is followed by a colon, the option takes an argument, if the letter is followed by another letter instead, the option is a flag.

+### Collecting String Arguments

+Look at walk_args.c for an example collecting string arguments.

 ## References

 I haven't written any code yet, but I am collecting what I hope is